serverhorror/workshopAnsible/README.md

 ## Step 4: Introducing roles

 This is nice, but what about reusing tasks?
 What about repeating common things over various groups?
 Fear not; There are roles which you can use to bundle tasks (and other things, as we'll see later)!
 So, we are creating a role "common" (see the `roles/` folder) which has one task, our well known apt cache update.
 Run `ansible-playbook -i hosts site.yml` once again to find the same result.
 The output is a bit different as this time, each task execution has the role name written as well.
 Neat!

+## Step 5: We are getting there

+If you install nginx, most likely you want to remove the default virtualhost.
+So let's remove the file and the symlink placed at `/etc/nginx/sites-available/default` and `/etc/nginx/sites-enabled/default`.
+We are using a new syntax `with_items` for this task.
+It's like a foreach loop.
+The `{{ item }}` is replaced with the actual item from the `with_items` list.
+You'll also notice the `notify` syntax.
+With them you can instruct ansible to run a handler with this name each time it executes the task.
+A handler is defined in the `handlers` folder within a role.
+Run `ansible-playbook -i hosts site.yml` to check it out.